teymzz/Enlist/README.md

 ## Enlist Package

 This is a spoova framework package for listing or renaming files in a directory.
 It can be used to rename file names and file extensions.
-While renaming file of extensions can break the functionality of a file, some specific files extensions can be easily modified.
-Renaming files extensions of files that can be easily broken should be avoided.
+While renaming file extensions can break the functionality of a file, some specific files extensions can be easily modified.
+Renaming files extensions that can be easily broken should be avoided.
 At most times, this class may be used to change extension of image files or text-related file.
 Although, some file extensions can be easily modified, yet it does not serve as converter for such files.
 In the case where a converter is needed, a converter tool should be employed.

 ### Including the Enlist class